piotr-chowaniec/events-board/README.md

 ### Docker

-You can either run it with already existing PostgreSQL instance to which you have access to, or running `PostgreSQL v14` docker image in parallel with Events Board taking advantage of docker containers.
+You can either run application with already existing PostgreSQL instance to which you have access to (start with `npm run start:dev`), or running `PostgreSQL v14` docker image in parallel with Events Board taking advantage of docker containers.
 You can do so by running docker-compose command:

 ```